cblevins/fa17-hist-trump/schedule.md

 *Due Friday November 10: Book Review related to your topic*

+#### Unit IV.
+Putting it All Together

-**Week 11: TBD**
+**Week 11**

-November 13: TBD
+November 13: Public History

-November 15: Alternative Forms of History: Wikipedia
+November 15: Wikipedia
 - Make a Wikipedia account and then go through [three online student training modules](https://outreachdashboard.wmflabs.org/training/editing-wikipedia): Wikipedia Essentials, Editing Basics, Evaluating Articles and Sources

 **Week 12: TBD**

-November 20: TBD
+November 20: Public History

 November 22: [No Class – Thanksgiving Break]

 **Week 13: Putting it all Together**

-November 27: Alternative Forms of History
+November 27: Other Forms of History: Podcasting
 -	Listen to at least two episodes of a history podcast of your choosing.

-November 29: Writing & Podcasting Workshop
+November 29: Workshop
 -	Come to class with your thesis statement written and a draft of your bibliography

 *Due Friday, December 1 by 11:59PM: Draft of Prospectus*